tc39/proposal-smart-pipelines/additional-feature-bp.md

 # Additional Feature BP
 ECMAScript No-Stage Proposal.
 Living Document.
 J. S. Choi, 2018-12.

+This document is not yet intended to be officially proposed to TC39 yet; it merely shows a possible extension of the [Core Proposal][] in the event that the Core Proposal is accepted.

 There is a TC39 proposal for [`do` expressions][] at Stage 1.
 Smart pipelines do **not** require `do` expressions.
 However, if [`do` expressions][] also become part of JavaScript, then, as with **any** other type of expression, a pipeline